tcarlson25/Social-Media-Unifier/README.md

 ### Deploy

 You will first need to fork this project onto your own github repository.
+Make sure you are forking the master branch.
 Once done, save the git url that links to your forked repo.
 The URL should be something like this: *https://github.com/[username]/Social-Media-Unifier*

 Navigate to Heroku and go to the *Deploy* tab.
 Next to 'Deployment Method', click on *GitHub*.
 Once logged in with your GitHub account, type in the name of the forked repo in the box that says *repo-name*.